LaurentVeyssier/Predict-english-speaking-region-of-origin-by-analyzing-tweets/README.md

 # Project description

 In this short project, the objective is to do a content-based classification of english-speaking regions, based on tweets.
+During training, the model extracts english language variations specific to the region/origin of the tweets and uses it to determine geographical origin of the author during inference.

 # Dataset uset